EGR-314-Team-204/solarsignal.github.io/componentSelection.md

 ## [Motor Controller](https://www.digikey.com/en/products/detail/infineon-technologies/IFX9201SGAUMA1/5415542)
 <img src="https://mm.digikey.com/Volume0/opasdata/d220001/medias/images/376/P-PG-DSO-12.jpg" width="400" height="400">

 We chose the Infineon Technologies IFX9201SGAUMA1 motor controller as it provides exactly the functionality needed for our design compared to other options.
+Additionally, we are familiar with the component, as we used it in our Advances Serial Communications assignment.
+Furthermore, we have example code that can be used to help us, as well as a working schematic.

 - Built in H-Bridge allowing for easier control of our motor
 - Has built in protection features such as over-current, over-temperature, and under-voltage lockout